Bloom-host/BloomDocs/docs/games/palworld/info.md

 ## Recommended Server Limits

 The [official requirements](https://docs.palworldgame.com/getting-started/requirements/) specify 16 GB of memory and recommend more than 32 GB for larger servers.
 An 8 GB server may start, but has a higher risk of crashing due to insufficient memory.

-Use SSD storage where possible; the official guide warns that low-performance storage may corrupt save data.

 ---

 ## Credits